Association for Financial Markets in Europe

 31 Jul 2020

-Their ask — The organization requests cross-sectoral data sharing rules including digital platforms, improved data portability for users, and API standardization.
+Message — The organization requests cross-sectoral data sharing rules including digital platforms, improved data portability for users, and API standardization.
 They emphasize that mandatory sharing requirements should apply equally across sectors to maintain a level playing field.123

-How it helps them — This would prevent them facing stricter data sharing obligations than digital platforms.45
+Why — This would prevent them facing stricter data sharing obligations than digital platforms.45

-Who loses — Digital platforms lose their current advantage in accessing financial data without reciprocal obligations.6
+Impact — Digital platforms lose their current advantage in accessing financial data without reciprocal obligations.6

 Meeting with John Berrigan (Director-General Financial Stability, Financial Services and Capital Markets Union)